Performances

 Deborah Wai Kapohe - Soprano

-• Internationally renowned Architect Fred van Brandenburg speaks about the powerful relationship between his architecture and music.
+• Architect Fred van Brandenburg speaks about the powerful relationship between his architecture and music.

 Presented between the two performances of Ængles at Rippon Hall, Wānaka.